nxt3d/ecs/README.md

 *   **Onchain Resolvers:** Storing attestation data directly on Ethereum.
 *   **Offchain/L2 Resolvers:** Using CCIP-Read to fetch data from Optimism, Base, or a centralized server, verified by signatures or proofs.
 *   **Standard ENS Resolvers:** Since they implement standard ENS methods (`text`, `addr`, etc.), they work with any ENS client.
+*   **Specialized Resolvers:** Like [CCResolver](./CCResolver-README.md) for controlled accounts verification via ERC-8092, demonstrating the flexibility of the ECS system.

 ## Usage Flow with Hooks